SSNAPS: Audio-Visual Separation of Speech and Background Noise with Diffusion Inverse Sampling: Experimental Setup

 \subsection{\ac{WER} Computation Details}

 To assess the impact of our method when used as input to an \ac{ASR} system, we evaluate the \ac{WER} of the separated output signals.
 We employ two state-of-the-art \ac{ASR} models and report results for both.
 The first is NVIDIA’s FastConformer~\cite{rekesh2023fast} with a \ac{TDT} decoder~\cite{xu2023efficient}, referred to as Parakeet-TDT, using the 0.6B-v2 variant.
-The second is the latest Whisper model~\cite{radford2022whisper}, specifically the Whisper-large-v3 variant.
+The second is the latest Whisper model~\cite{radford2022whisper} (at the time of submission), specifically the Whisper-large-v3 variant.
 Both models represent strong, publicly available \ac{ASR} systems and achieve low \ac{WER} on standard benchmark datasets.

-\subsubsection{Corpus-Level \ac{WER}}
+\subsubsection{Corpus-Level {WER}}

 In multi-speaker mixtures, \acf{ASR} often produces a large number of errors due to overlapping speech, resulting in very high \ac{WER} values prior to applying any separation algorithm.
 By design, the \ac{WER} score can exceed 100\% when the total number of substitutions, deletions, and insertions is greater than the number of words in the reference transcription.